Crucifix Decrees: Historical significance

 However, another significant note is how there were different reactions to the crucifix decrees on Nazi leaders' sides.
 For example, in Oldenburg during 1936 a Gauleiter speech the crowd expected him to rescind the crucifix decrees, but he began his speech on racial problems in Africa.
 Another example occurred in the district of Ebergs where not a single crucifix was removed from the start.
 These examples show how single issues ranged among Nazi officials' levels of strictness.

 One German term "Handlungsspielraum" is the collective opinion being expressed in a way that the regime has to respond to.
 This term signifies that organized protest, like those in the Crucifix Decrees among others, forces the regime to take notice and possible action.

 Furthermore, these events were part of Gleichschaltung on a larger note because of the all-encompassing mentality of the regime.
 This was a sign that the regime was taking a step into religion, yet not completely voluntarily on the citizens' side.

 It is worthy of note that in 1937, according to Alfred Rosenberg, Hitler affirmed his continued support for the ongoing Crucifix Decrees by dismissing complaints made about it by Hanns Kerrl.

-A woman's role
+Role of women

 The regime saw noteworthy public protests by primarily Catholics, like those resulting from the Crucifix Decrees, and women.
 Public protest in the war increased as each event was single-issue based.
 During wartime, with more women on the home-front there were more issues that became oppressive and therefore women found this as a "source of complaint".
-For example, the Rosenstrasse Protest and the Witten Women’s Protest were two reactions against specific actions: the Rosenstrasse Protest being one event and the Witten Women's Protest being a string of events.
+For example, the Rosenstrasse Protest and the Witten Women's Protest were two reactions against specific actions: the Rosenstrasse Protest being one event and the Witten Women's Protest being a string of events.